Title — Department Chair, Professor

 Judaism, History of Jewish Thought, & Jewish Ethics

-Professor Eisen has also been active in adult education initiatives.
+Eisen is active in adult education initiatives.
 He served from 1991-2008 on the Board of Directors for the Foundation for Jewish Studies which brings lecturers to Washington from academic institutions all over the world.
 He has also lectured and taught widely in the Jewish and non-Jewish communities in Washington and elsewhere.

-Professor Eisen is also active as a consultant on issues of religion and international conflict with a particular interest in fostering better relations between the West and the Islamic world.
-He has participated in a number of high-level dialogues and consultations in Washington and abroad concerning this issue.
-He is a member of the C-1 Committee, an organization of Muslim and Christian leaders that grew out of the World Economic Forum and is devoted to improving relations between Muslims and Christians throughout the world.
-He is on the advisory board of the Center for World Religions, Diplomacy, and Conflict Resolution at George Mason University.
-He has also worked with the United States Institute of Peace in Washington.
+Eisen is active as a consultant on issues of religion and international conflict with an interest in fostering better relations between Jews, Christians, and Muslims throughout the world.
+For this purpose, he has participated in a number of high-level dialogues and consultations in Washington and abroad.
+He serves on the Middle East Advisory Board for Search for Common Ground.
+He is also on the advisory board of the Center for World Religions, Diplomacy, and Conflict Resolution at George Mason University.